onthegomap/planetiler/planetiler-custommap/README.md

 ### Feature Zoom Specification

 Specifies the zoom inclusion rules for this feature.
-* `minZoom` - Minimum zoom to render this feature
+* `min_zoom` - Minimum zoom to render this feature
-* `maxZoom` - Maximum zoom to render this feature
+* `max_zoom` - Maximum zoom to render this feature
-* `zoomFilter` - A list of tag-specific zoom filter overrides.
-The first matching filter will apply.
-See [Zoom Filter Specification](#zoom-filter-specification)

-### Zoom Filter Specification

-Specifies tag-based rules for setting the zoom range for a feature.
-* `tag` - A filter specification which determines to which features this zoom limit applies.
-See [Tag Filters](#tag-filters)
-* `minZoom` - Minimum zoom to show the feature that matches the filter specification.

 ### Attributes

 * `key` - Name of this attribute in the tile.
-* `constantValue` - Value of the attribute in the tile, as a constant
+* `constant_value` - Value of the attribute in the tile, as a constant
-* `tagValue` - Value of the attribute in the tile, as copied from the value of the specified tag key.
+* `tag_value` - Value of the attribute in the tile, as copied from the value of the specified tag key.
 If neither constantValue nor tagValue are specified, the default behavior is to set the tag value equal to the input value (pass-through)
-* `includeWhen` - A filter specification which determines whether to include this attribute.
+* `include_when` - A filter specification which determines whether to include this attribute.
 If unspecified, the attribute will be included unless excluded by `excludeWhen`.
 See [Tag Filters](#tag-filters)
-* `excludeWhen` - A filter specification which determines whether to exclude this attribute.
+* `exclude_when` - A filter specification which determines whether to exclude this attribute.
 This rule is applied after `includeWhen`.
 If unspecified, no exclusion filter is applied.
 See [Tag Filters](#tag-filters)
-* `minZoom` - The minimum zoom at which to render this attribute.
+* `min_zoom` - The minimum zoom at which to render this attribute.
+* `min_zoom_by_value` - Minimum zoom to render this attribute depending on the value.
+Contains a map of `value: zoom` entries that indicate the minimum zoom for each possible value.

 ### Tag Filters